 LAWSUITS AGAINST THE CITY OF BOULDER

-When an employee is approached by a legal process server, they should refer the server to the Mayor or City Administrator and / or their designee or to the City Attorney.
-Should an authority not be available and the employee is required to accept served papers, it is the employee's priority to locate and forward the information to either of the authorities listed without opening or reading the documents.
+When an employee is approached by a legal process server, they should refer the server to the Mayor or to the City Attorney.
+Should an authority not be available, and the employee is required to accept served papers, it is the employee's priority to locate and forward the information to either of the authorities listed without opening or reading the documents.

-No employee shall discuss aspects of any legal situation that a City of Boulder is subject to or is currently involved in including but not limited to lawsuits or hearings without first consulting with

-the Mayor or City Administrator and / or their designee or the City Attorney.
-Likewise, if an employee is approached for a press release or news quote, refer all contacts to the Mayor or City Administrator and / or their designee.
+No employee shall discuss aspects of any legal situation that a City of Boulder is subject to or is currently involved in including but not limited to lawsuits or hearings without first consulting the Mayor or City Clerk. or the City Attorney.
+Likewise, if an employee is approached for a press release or news quote, refer all contacts to the Mayor.

 SAFETY AND HEALTH